sahitpj/sahitpj.github.io/about.md

 <p class="about-content">I previously interned at the British Broadcasting Corporation, where my job profile was Full Stack Development.
 I code extensively in Go, Python, JavaScript and C, also having experience in other languages</p>

-<p class="about-content">I Contribute frequently to Open Source and I am currently Fostering an Open Source Community for IITGN, under the name FOSSA-GN.
+<p class="about-content">I Contribute frequently to Open Source and am currently Fostering the Centre for Software Development, also known as <a href="https://github.com/csdlabs">CSD Labs</a>, as an initiative to build a community of Developers in IIT Gandhinagar.
 Do feel free to drop me an email regarding any suggestions or about being a member of this group.</p>

 <p class="about-content">I am also currently PyData Gandhinagar's Core Member.
 You can learn more about PyData from <a href="https://pydatagn.github.io/">here</a>.
 Do feel free to reach out to me through the following regarding anything.</p>